How do Tigo Optimizers Work?

 System Components

-For modules equipped with TS4 junction boxes, or the TS4-A-O, optimization calculations are performed at each module.
+For modules equipped with Tigo's modern Optimizing MLPE technology (TS4), the Impedance Matching calculations are performed at each module location.

-For add-on models (ES, and 2ES series) and the 1st generation smart modules, the Cloud Connect or MMU is needed to assist with the sophisticated analysis algorithm that results in each optimizer applying the ideal Impedance Matching Factor (IMF) to ensure the best performance in the array.
+In older Tigo systems (ES, 2ES, and 1st generation smart modules), the data logger (Cloud Connect or MMU) provided system-wide analysis via an algorithm.
+This resulted in each optimizer applying the ideal Impedance Matching Factor (IMF) to ensure the best performance for the array.

-All Optimizer data received by the CCA are stored and used by Tigo to constantly improve and increase performance.
-The CCA can also be used as a data logger for 3rd party devices, such as inverters, AC meters, and weather instrumentation.
+In both cases, the Optimizer data received by the data logger is stored and used by Tigo to constantly improve and increase performance.

 For further reading, refer to our Optimization whitepaper below.